 timedatectl set-ntp true

-To check the service status, we can use timedatectl status.
+To check the service status, we can use:

 I tend to use this personal naming convention to identify my hardware with different operating systems, you will see this name around when setting things up in a few places, especially when setting up the volumes in LVM.
 Swap it out for your own.